Radiocarbon in Ecology and Earth System Science

 This course will expose participants to the uses of radiocarbon in ecology and earth system science.
 Classroom activities provide an overview of radiocarbon in the current and past global carbon cycle as well as in the atmosphere, oceans and terrestrial ecosystems.
 Hands-on activities focus on creating a tracer-free lab environment and avoiding contamination in the field and lab, collecting samples in the field, choosing standards and blanks, processing and analyzing samples in the laboratory, and analyzing and interpreting radiocarbon data.

 We seek participants with broad interests in ecology and earth system science who are planning on, or are currently, using radiocarbon techniques as part of their research, and wish to expand their understanding of this important and useful tool.
 This course is suitable for graduate students, postdocs and researchers, and welcomes others with a strong interest.

 Logistics and costs

 Participants will pay a lab fee of $500.
 In addition, participants will be responsible for their own transportation costs to and from UC Irvine, and for their own food and lodging cost at a nearby hotel.
-Participants will be offered group rates at select hotels.
-Please request the UCI Rate when booking.
-We recommend the Radisson Newport Beach or the Atrium as they have shuttle service to and from UCI and John Wayne Airport.
-A list of other participating hotels can be found here.
+Participants are highly encouraged to get the book to the course.

 Who are the instructors?